exonum/exonum-doc/src/architecture/transactions.md

     an additional field to distinguish among transactions with the same set of parameters.
 This field needs to have a sufficient length (e.g., 8 bytes) and can be generated deterministically (e.g., via a counter) or (pseudo-)randomly.
-See `TransactionSend.seed` in the cryptocurrency service as an example.
+See `TxTransfer.seed` in the cryptocurrency service as an example.

 [wiki:acid]: https://en.wikipedia.org/wiki/ACID